FIWARE-Ops/docs.TourGuide/docs/core/sth-comet/how-to-generate-the-history-of-Context-Information-using-STH-Comet.md

 -   `idPattern` is used to filter which entities we want.
 Its value is a regular expression.
 In our example we set it to retrieve all.
--   The `url` where to send notifications is defined with the url sub-field.
+-   The `url` where to send notifications is defined with the URL sub-field.
-    Here we specified the url of the STH-Comet.
+    Here we specified the URL of the STH-Comet.
 -   `attrsFormat`: we set it to legacy because the STH only understands NGSI v1 notification payloads.
 -   Subscriptions may have an expiration date expires field, specified using the